fredpolicarpo/spring-boot-groovy-baas/README.md

-# spring-boot-seed
+# Simple Bank as a Service
+### A simple BaaS
-Seed project for SpringBoot with Groovy, Liquibase/Postgres
+This project intent to be used as a seed project for SpringBoot with Groovy, Liquibase/Postgres

 # Install Java 11
 //TODO